maglang/Banking/README.md

 # Banking
-On our sixth week at Eskwelabs, we had a hackathon on telemarketing potential fixed term deposit customers.
+On our sixth week at Eskwelabs, we had a hackathon on telemarketing potential fixed-term deposit customers.
 Who do you call when you have a limited amount of time and manpower?

 Details on the dataset can be found on the uploaded .txt file ('bank-additional-names.txt')